BEING ALONE TOGETHER

 Poetry prints titled “POEMS ON SOLITUDE FROM 3 CITIES,” written in London, New York, and Stockholm between 2018 and 19, were also launched in conjunction with the exhibition.

-This exhibition is independently organised.
+This exhibition was independently organised.

 Through the branches